-Past and future business or property acquisitions could place increased pressure on the Company's cash flow if such acquisitions involve cash consideration or the assumption of obligations requiring cash payments.
-The integration of the Company's existing operations with any acquired business will require significant expenditures of time, attention and funds.
-Achievement of the benefits expected from consolidation would require the Company to incur significant costs in connection with, among other things, implementing financial and planning systems.
-The Company may not be able to integrate the operations of a recently acquired business or restructure the Company's previously existing business operations without encountering difficulties and delays.
-In addition, this integration may require significant attention from the Company's management team, which may detract attention from the Company's day-to-day operations.
+Business or property acquisitions could place increased pressure on the Company's cash flow if such acquisitions involve cash consideration or the assumption of obligations requiring cash payments.
+The integration of an acquired business or property with the Company's existing operations require significant expenditures of time, attention and funds.
+The Company may not be able to integrate the operations of a recently acquired business or restructure the Company's previously existing business operations without encountering unexpected costs, difficulties and delays.
+The attention required from the Company's management team may detract from the Company's day-to-day operations.
 Over the short-term, difficulties associated with integration could have a material adverse effect on the Company's business, operating results, financial condition and the price of the Company's common shares.
 In addition, the acquisition of mineral properties may subject the Company to unforeseen liabilities, including environmental liabilities.